-CMAA's Mission is to promote the profession of construction management and the use of qualified construction managers on projects and programs.
-Our Vision is that all owners will realize project and program success by using professionally qualified construction managers.
+Our Mission is to promote the profession of construction management and the use of qualified CMs on projects and programs.

 CMAA was formed in 1982 to establish standards for managing construction projects.
-Construction management is rooted in traditional project management practices and requires a unique body of skills and professional knowledge to perform successfully.
-One of CMAA's goals is to help the construction management profession further develop its own unique identity within the Architecture/Engineering/Construction industry.
+Construction management is rooted in traditional project management practices and also requires a unique body of skills and professional knowledge to perform successfully.
+CMAA is delivery method neutral; seeking to ensure that all professionals are prepared to succeed regardless of the scope, scale, or complexity of any project or program.

-CMAA has nearly 16,000 members which include individual CM practitioners, corporate members, and construction owners in the public and private sectors, along with academic and associate members.
-CMAA also has 29 regional chapters and student chapters at colleges and universities across the country.
+Today, CMAA has nearly 16,000 members including individual professionals, professional service companies, and construction owners in the public and private sectors, as well as academic and associate members.
+CMAA has 29 regional chapters across the country.

 CMAA is dedicated to career-long education and professional development, beginning with the Construction Manager-in-Training (CMIT) program, through the Certified Construction Manager (CCM) credential for the most accomplished construction management practitioners, and beyond to continuing education for advanced professionals.
 Moreover, both CMAA and ABET are delivery-system neutral, advancing professionalism regardless of specific delivery methods.